ashishpaul99/TypeScript/README.md

 ## Compile TypeScript to JavaScript
 → tsc main.ts && node main.js
-→ This compiles and runs it in one line.
+→ This compiles and runs it in one line.d